Chittoor

 Chittoor is a city and district headquarters in Chittoor district of the Indian state of Andhra Pradesh.
 It is also the mandal and divisional headquarters of Chittoor mandal and Chittoor revenue division respectively.
-The city has a population of 153,756 and that of the agglomeration is 175,647.
+The city has a population of 189,332.

+Etymology

+The name Chittoor is believed to have originated from a combination of two words: Chitti and Ooru.
+In Telugu/Tamil, Chitti(chittru) means "small" and Ooru means "town" or "village."
+Thus, Chittoor translates to "small town" or "small village".

+Historical records show that Chittoor, due to its strategic location, developed as a trading hub between Telugu and Tamil regions, leading to the use of both languages in the town’s name.

 History

-After the Indian independence in 1947, Chittoor became a part of the erstwhile Madras State.
-The modern Chittoor district was formerly North Arcot district, which was established by the British in the 19th century had Chittoor as its headquarters.
+After Indian independence in 1947, Chittoor became a part of the erstwhile Madras State.
+The modern Chittoor district was formerly North Arcot district, which was established by the British in the 19th century and had Chittoor as its headquarters.
 On 1 April 1911, the district was split into two - Chittoor district and North Arcot district.

 Pre-history

 The district abounds in several pre-historic sites.
 The surface finds discovered are assigned to special stages in the progress of civilization.
-Paleolithic tools were discovered at Tirupathi, Sitarampeta, Ellampalle, Mekalavandlapalle, Piler, etc. Mesolithic tools were discovered at Chinthaparthi, Moratavandlapalle, Aruvandlapalle, Tirupathi etc. Remains of Neolithic and ancient tools were unearthed near Bangarupalem.
-The existence of megalithic culture was revealed by the discovery of burials at Irulabanda, Bapanatham, Valimikipuram (Vayalpadu), Sodum, Velkuru, Nyakaneri, Basinikonda etc.
+Paleolithic tools were discovered at Tirupathi, Sitarampeta, Ellampalle, Mekalavandlapalle and Piler.
+Mesolithic tools were discovered at Chinthaparthi, Moratavandlapalle, Aruvandlapalle and Tirupathi.Remains of Neolithic and ancient tools were unearthed near Bangarupalem.
+The existence of megalithic culture was revealed by the discovery of graves at Irulabanda, Bapanatham, Valimikipuram (Vayalpadu), Sodum, Velkuru, Nyakaneri and Basinikonda.